passbolt/passbolt_help/_posts/configure/2023-10-04-preview-totp-ui.md

 width="850px"
 %}

-There is two types of TOTP:
+There are two types of TOTP:
 - Standalone
   - That is the **Passbolt Community TOTP** resource, this is not linked to any passwords.
 - Linked to an existing password